albert-tadros/Albert-Tadros_Portfolio/README.md

 **Question:** The executive at Maven Toys is interested in how they can strategically improve their margins.

-**Reframing the Question:** Analyzing the data, which products should Maven Toys focus on while utilizing what methods to improve overall sales margin.
-Which products are of interest company wide and which products are of interest at individual stores.
+**Reframing the Question:** Analyzing the data, the goal was to determine:

+- Which products should Maven Toys focus on while utilizing what methods to improve overall sales margin.
+- Which products are of interest company wide.
+- which products are of interest at individual stores.

 **Executive Summary:** This project provides an analysis and strategic recommendations for improving sales margins at Maven Toys by analyzing company wide and individual store data to identify specific products that can improve sales margin and by association sales revenue.
 The project will also identify products that hinder sales margin through analysis of low sales revenue and products with long shelf lifes.
 The method of our analysis consists of calculating average cost, generated sale revenue, product margin, variable correlation and age of inventory.